Updated: May 31

 While researching WW1 for the book, the Battle of Loos caught my attention.

-Dr Derek Patrick of St Andrews university said that ‘the disproportionate number of Scots who went over the top at 06:30 on September 25th 1915 ensured Loos would be remembered as a Scottish battle’ I wish we had been taught about it in school.
-I studied WW1 history to Higher level at school, but I do not remember The Battle of Loos being mentioned.
+Dr. Derek Patrick of St Andrews University said that ‘the disproportionate number of Scots who went over the top at 06:30 on September 25th, 1915, ensured Loos would be remembered as a Scottish battle’ I wish we had been taught about it in school.
+I studied WW1 history at Higher level at school, but I do not remember The Battle of Loos being mentioned.

-I understand the men who fought and survived WW1 did not talk about it.
+I understand the men who fought and survived WWI did not talk about it.
 They did not want to re-live or disclose the horror.
-They did not want to talk about the the slaughter and carnage.
-Then in 1963, some of the men did speak about it, for the first time ever, when they were interviewed by the BBC.
-I am grateful that they did and that their stories have been told and will not be forgotten.
-Even in my own family it was not talked about.
-I only recently discovered that my great-grandfather had two brothers who were killed in The Great War, Thomas Heron was presumed dead in France or Belgium in 1918, age 29, and William John Heron who died in 1915, age 22 .
+They did not want to talk about the slaughter and carnage.
+Then in 1963, some of the men did speak about it to the BBC for the first time ever.

 I have also written a short piece about WW1 which I will post separately.
 It is an extremely simplified version of events, which will hopefully help to explain why WW1 started.
 A simple overview for the piece I am posting now, which is presumptuously what a soldier might have been thinking on the 25th of September 1915.